alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-things will not catch everything but they will catch a lot and they'll make up an and they will make your service better and I'll leave you with this always when you're building something ask how could this be used to hurt someone how could an abusive ex misuse
+things will not catch everything but they will catch a lot and they'll make up an and they will make your service better

+{% slide assume_worst_intent 47 %}

+and I'll leave you with this
+always when you're building something ask how could this be used to hurt someone how could an abusive ex misuse